 Computer Science 1 and 2: This course sequence introduces fundamental ideas in computer science including programming skills, data structures, and analysis of basic algorithms.
 Students learn the Java language and the basics of object-oriented programming.

 Computer Organization: This course covers the technical foundations of modern computer technology.
 Topics include the C programming language, machine-level representations of data and code, and the basics of computer networking.

 Software Design: Working code is critical, but for code to be truly useful over time it also needs to be well designed so it can be extended and maintained.
 Most software is developed in teams and teams need to have a well-defined development process to ensure that they both build the right system and build the system right.

 300-Level Electives: After completing the introductory sequence (including both Computer Organization and Software Design), students can choose from a variety of elective courses.
 Recent offerings have included Artificial Intelligence, Computer Graphics, Database System, Parallel Programming, Programming Languages, Web Programming.

-Senior Project: All students demonstrate their computer science skills by working on a year-long team project under the supervision of a faculty member.
+Senior Project: All students demonstrate their computer science skills by working on a block-long team project under the supervision of a faculty member.
 This is typically done in the senior year and culminates in a project presentation and report.